basiljs/basil.js/README.md

 basil.js
 ========

+:exclamation: NOTE :exclamation:

+This is a former state of basil's [develop branch](https://github.com/basiljs/basil.js/tree/develop).
+It is the last state that still uses the `b.` notation, before we switched to basil v2.0's `b-less` notation.
+While this is not an official release, it is the most feature rich state of pre 2.0 basil, so feel free to download this branch's [basil.js](https://github.com/basiljs/basil.js/blob/develop-v1/basil.js) file to run those good ol' basil scripts.

+And btw. … if you made it that far already and feel adventurous, you can head over to basil's current [develop branch](https://github.com/basiljs/basil.js/tree/develop) and give the all [new basil.js](https://github.com/basiljs/basil.js/blob/develop/basil.js) a test drive, before it is even officialy released!
+It works without `b.`, comes with lots of new features and got rid of many nasty bugs on the way.
+Enjoy!

+---

 An attempt to port the spirit of the [Processing](http://processing.org/) visualization language to Adobe InDesign.

 For tutorials, examples and documentation go to the official website: [http://basiljs.ch](http://basiljs.ch).
 Follow us on twitter [@basil_js](https://twitter.com/basil_js) for news and updates